MIU Inaugurates Massive Solar Array

 - Panels capable of withstanding golf-ball sized hail and 115 mph winds

-- Designed and engineered for the unique power requirements of MUM
+- Designed and engineered for the unique power requirements of MIU

-- Integrated with solar, wind, and diesel generators on MUM’s campus
+- Integrated with solar, wind, and diesel generators on MIU’s campus

 The solar power plant is a research facility on: